How do I know if I really need therapy?

 Yes.
 Your privacy is important to us, and you can trust that our sessions, as well as any of your personal information, is always held in the strictest of confidence.

 Confidential information disclosed in private therapy sessions is legally protected.
-However, there are some exceptions to this, including instances of suspected child or elder abuse, or when a client presents a serious danger of violence toward himself or herself or another person.
+However, there are some exceptions to this, including instances of suspected child or elder abuse, or when a client presents a serious danger of violence toward themselves or another person.
 If you’d like to learn more about our ethical standards and privileged communication exceptions, our office can provide additional information.